 Visual Studio Code Extension for ROS

-The Visual Studio Code Extension for ROS provides support for Robot Operating System (ROS) development.
-Providing an easier and more stream-lined developer experience.
+The Visual Studio Code Extension for ROS provides support for Robot Operating System (ROS) development for ROS1 and ROS2 on Windows and Linux.

 - Automatic ROS environment configuration.